 Following on from my blog post last week on ‘Detoxing the Pantry’ with wholefoods for the entire family, I had quite a few questions from mums asking me how to best navigate through the numerous products sitting on a supermarket shelves and locate the ‘good’ (real) stuff, particularly when it comes to school lunch boxes.

-As most of you ladies know, I’m a huge fan of making the bulk of our meals and snacks from scratch, but in this day and age – pre-packaged foods can certainly help in terms of time and efficiency.
+I’m a huge fan of making the bulk of our meals and snacks from scratch, but in this day and age – pre-packaged foods can certainly help in terms of time and efficiency.
 So long as you choose the RIGHT ones.
 I gave you a quick glimpse into HOW to navigate the food labels during my shop today on Insta Stories and it generated MASSIVE interest and numerous emails!
 So, I thought I’d pull together a quick blog for you.

 I prepare five lunch boxes most days and as three of them go to school and kindy (hello nut free, egg free, dairy aware SIGNS EVERYWHERE!), I’ve had to get creative (nuts and eggs are a staple in our house!) and also really take a good look at what pre-packaged items I include in them.
 In terms of bread, I aim for good quality grains and rotate it each week for variety.
 My favourite grains are wholemeal, spelt, rye and oat bread and the kids enjoy a sandwich or wrap, each day.
 I load up the rest of their lunch boxes with fruit, yoghurt, dried fruit, popped corn, bliss balls (based on seeds rather than nuts) and crackers.